OpenBubbles/docs/docs/After Setup/dereg.md

 Go to settings, reset, just change hardware (if you intend to keep using OpenBubbles, with different hardware).

-If you are not using OpenBubbles anymore tap everything.
+If you are not using OpenBubbles anymore and do not want to backup your messages tap everything.
 You also need to visit https://appleid.apple.com/ and delete the Mac that was used with OpenBubbles.

 * Simswap -